timescale/docs/cloud/high-availability.md

 # High availability
 Availability needs are determined by how a system recovers when a database crashes or becomes unavailable.
-Availability is a balance between how much data may be lost after a failure, the Recovery Point Objective (RPO), and how quickly the database is back up and running, the Recovery Time Objective (RTO).
-High availability usually refers to keeping the system operational during a failure while minimizing any data loss.
+Availability is a balance between how much data may be lost after a failure and how long it takes for the database to get back up and running.
+The former is called the Recovery Point Objective (RTO), and the latter is called the Recovery Time Objective (RTO).
+High availability usually means keeping the system operational during a failure while minimizing any data loss.

-Timescale Cloud provides very low RTO and RPO for all instances (see rapid recovery below).
-Timescale Cloud also offers features like replicas to satisfy high availability requirements to ensure near-zero downtime and data loss in the event of a failure.
+Timescale Cloud provides very low RTO and RPO for all instances.
+Timescale Cloud also offers features such as replicas to satisfy high availability requirements.
+Replicas ensure near-zero downtime and near-zero data loss if the database fails.
 This section covers some strategies used to increase service availability on Timescale Cloud.

 ## Rapid recovery
-For all services, Timescale Cloud decouples the database's compute and storage, allowing Cloud to provide ways for databases to self-heal gracefully rather than crashing and recovering from backup in all failure scenarios.
-Historically, a failure in any part of the database would typically require a full restore from backup to recover, which could result in hours of downtime.
+For all services, Timescale Cloud decouples the database's compute and storage.
+This allows databases to self-heal gracefully in many situations, rather than crashing and recovering from backup in all cases. would typically require a full restore from backup to recover, which could result in hours of downtime.
 Timescale Cloud is able to replace only the failed part of the database, dramatically reducing potential